Jerry-Jie-Xie/Bioacoustic-signal-denoising/README.md

 The source code for implementing Spectral subtraction, MMSE-STSA, Wiener filtering are obtained from Esfandiar Zavarehei.

-The orginal link for downloading those codes are:
+The orginal links for downloading those codes are:

 MMSE STSA (https://www.mathworks.com/matlabcentral/fileexchange/10143-mmse-stsa), Retrieved July 23, 2020.